School of Communication Internship FAQs

 I can't register myself for the class.
 Why not?

 That's correct, you cannot sign yourself up.
-In order to be registered for COMM 393, you must turn in all your completed paperwork to your coordinator.
+In order to be registered for the internship course, you must turn in all your completed paperwork to your coordinator.
 He or she will review the materials and approve (or not) your internship.
 If you are approved, your name is submitted to the SOC administration who then registers you in the course.
 Once you've turned everything in to your coordinator, keep an eye on LOCUS and Blackboard

 Who is my internship coordinator?